hyunjunian/Poor-Charlie-s-Almanack/en.md

 I think he’s wise.
 He’s even older than I am, and maybe I should learn from him.

-### Eight: Not enough attention to the concept of febezzlement
+### 8: Not enough attention to the concept of febezzlement

 Okay, I’m now down to my eighth objection: too little attention within economics to the simplest and most fundamental principle of algebra.